hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

   - Clearly stated design goals & team objectives -> project team are more focused
   - Clear steps for manual processes
   - Less effort to onboard new members to a team/code base
-  - Long term benefit to all future readers
+  - Long-term benefit to all future readers
 - Reasons why doc is not popular:
   - No immediate benefit to writers
   - Engineers' attitude:
     - View writing as a separate skill than that of programming
     - Don't feel like they are capable writers
   - Limited tools & integration into dev workflow
-  - Doc is view as extra burden to be maintained
+  - Doc is viewed as extra burden to be maintained
 - Good doc:
   - 3 aspects: completeness, accuracy, clarity
   - -> Usually there are tradeoffs between those
-  - Good doc does it intended job of its type
+  - Good doc does its intended job of its type
 ### Best practices
 - Treat as code:
   - With owner/maintainer
-  - With internal policies/standard rules to optimized for readers
+  - With internal policies/standard rules to optimize for readers
   - Version controlled
   - Review changes
   - Track issues